conjectures/Engineering_84_business_week/README.md

 ```
 ## Networking

-## Secure Shell, Secure Copy
+## Secure Shell
-We can use `ssh` to connect to a remote host.
-The connections are encrypted, so before we establish a connection, a key pair has to be created, and the public key exchanged
+The `ssh` is a protocol that allows secure connections to a remote host.
+The connections are encrypted, so before we establishing a connection, a key pair has to be created, and the public key exchanged
-Additional settings can be addes to the `ssh` command with the `-o` flag.
+Additional settings can be added to the `ssh` command with the `-o` flag.
 Some useful settings are `ForwardAgent`, `StrictHostKeyChecking`, etc.

 The keys should be stored in `~/.ssh` directory, as ssh will search there first.
 If the key is located somewhere else, we need to specify it with the `-i` flag.